 To accelerate the pace of improvements in fisheries and aquaculture globally, industry, NGOs and governments driving the sustainable seafood movement need a clear understanding of the current status of sustainable seafood production as well as the gaps that the movement needs to address.
 Sustainable Seafood: A Global Benchmark consolidates the data of individual Collaboration members into a comprehensive picture of the sustainable seafood landscape.

-Part one of the report provides a snapshot of how much global seafood is currently rated and certified by Collaboration members, how much is in a public fishery improvement project, and how much is not yet on a path to sustainability or its status is unknown.
+This report, issued with the launch of the Sustainable Seafood Data Tool in 2019, provided a snapshot of global seafood rated and certified by Collaboration members, how much was in a public fishery or aquaculture improvement project, and how much needed to improve or its status was unknown.

-This first report also includes high-level snapshots of market demand for sustainable seafood, the livelihoods impacted by seafood production, and improvement priorities for wild seafood.
+It also included high-level snapshots of market demand for sustainable seafood, the livelihoods impacted by seafood production, and improvement priorities for wild seafood.